Statements

 Also Haskell-style calls are possible, but not always (to be fixed later):

-;; suppose foo has type int -> int -> int -> int
+;; Suppose foo has type int -> int -> int -> int

 (int a, int b, int c) = (1, 2, 3);

-int x = foo a b c; ;; ok
+int x = foo a b c; ;; Valid syntax

-;; int y = foo 1 2 3; wouldn't compile
+;; int y = foo 1 2 3; ERROR: won't compile

-int y = foo (1) (2) (3); ;; ok
+int y = foo (1) (2) (3); ;; Valid syntax

 Lambda expressions

-Lambda expressions are not supported yet.
+Lambda expressions are not yet supported in FunC.

 Methods calls